Looking for more advice? Check out Inman’s New Agent Essentials.

 For most listing presentations, the “suggested” list price is in big bold letters on the front of the listing presentation.
 To help you build rapport and spend time with your prospective clients, consider turning the presentation around, and starting from the back.

 This means, explaining a bit about why you’re the right person, before helping them understand the current market and how their home fits into the selling environment.
 The idea is to grow their knowledge and show your expertise while building a sense of anticipation.
-That way, when you do get to the “final” page — the list price — your clients will be waiting with baited breath.
+That way, when you do get to the “final” page — the list price — your clients will be waiting with bated breath.

 10. Personalize your follow-up

 In addition to an email follow up with a PDF copy of your presentation, send a handwritten thank you note to the client within days of your presentation.
-Make the investment in personal stationary on heavy card stock.
+Make the investment in personal stationery on heavy card stock.

 Besides being reminded of you again when they receive your beautiful card, the prospective seller is getting a dose of how you will follow up with prospective purchasers when you are marketing their listing.
 The handwritten note is above and beyond.